Mandadri/EDUNET_Project_Submission/README.md

 ## Dataset

-- **Source**: The dataset used in this analysis is available on Kaggle, thanks to Sourav Banerjee.
-You can access it [here](https://www.kaggle.com/datasets/iamsouravbanerjee/customer-shopping-trends-dataset/).
+- **Source**: The dataset used in this analysis is available on Kaggle.
 - **Columns**: The dataset includes various columns such as Customer ID, Age, Gender, Item Purchased, Category, Purchase Amount (USD), and more.

 ## Insights